taseenw/ML-medal-prediction/README.md

 # Olympic Medal Predictor

-Predicts Olympic medal counts using linear regression.
-My first ML project to learn the basics.
+A machine learning project that predicts Olympic medal counts using linear regression.
+Built as my first ML project to learn the fundamentals of data science and predictive modeling.
+Gotta start somewhere

-## How it works

-Uses two main factors:
-- Number of athletes a country sends
-- Their previous Olympic performance

-Trained on pre-2012 data, tested on 2012-2016 Olympics.
+## What It Does

+Predicts how many medals a country will win at the Olympics by analyzing team data like number of athletes, average age, and historical performance.

+## The Process

+1. **Data Exploration** - Analyzed correlations between features and medal counts
+2. **Data Cleaning** - Removed missing values and filtered relevant columns
+3. **Train/Test Split** - Used pre-2012 data for training, 2012+ for testing
+4. **Model Training** - Applied linear regression using scikit-learn
+5. **Evaluation** - Calculated mean absolute error and analyzed results by country

-## Results
+## Key Insights

-- Previous medals are the strongest predictor (92% correlation)
+- Previous medal count is the strongest predictor (92% correlation)
+- Model performs better for countries with higher medal counts
-- Average error: ~3.3 medals
+- Average prediction error: ~3.3 medals
-- Works better for countries that typically win more medals

-## Built with
+## Tech

 Python, pandas, scikit-learn, seaborn

 ## Files

-- `olympic_medal_predictions.ipynb` - Main analysis
+- `olympic_medal_predictions.ipynb` - Main analysis and model
-- `teams.csv` - Data
+- `teams.csv` - Olympic team data
 - `README.md` - This file

-Basic linear regression to understand the ML workflow from data exploration to model evaluation.
+Built following a learning-focused approach to understand ML fundamentals.